neutrons/garnet/docs/source/GUI_standards.rst

 .. figure:: images/novalidation.png
     :align: center
-    :alt: Algorithm Input Validation
+    :alt: Data Input Validation

-    Algorithm input validation will occur after the button has been enabled and pressed.
+    Data input validation will occur after the button has been enabled and pressed.

 .. figure:: images/algo-fail-validation.png
     :align: center
-    :alt: Algorithm Input Validation
+    :alt: Data Input Validation

-    If an field fails validation after the button has been invoked, a popup will appear to notify user and the field will be marked.
+    If a field fails validation after the button has been invoked, a popup will appear to notify user and the field will be marked.

 .. figure:: images/red-until-after.png
     :align: center
-    :alt: Algorithm Input Validation
+    :alt: Data Input Validation

     After failing validation, button remains enabled and the fields that failed validation will be marked until the button is pressed again.

 .. figure:: images/all-valid.png
     :align: center
-    :alt: Algorithm Input Validation
+    :alt: Data Input Validation

     After pressing the button, the field will be revalidated and if valid, the field will be marked as valid and the algorith will run.